PZajac9711/programmersrest_back/docs/refresh.md

 # REFRESH
-    GET authenticate
+    Method: GET
+    Endpoint: /authenticate

 Get new valid authentication token with the help of refresh Token.
-Refresh token can be used only once, after request refresh token will be replace, so be sure that you replace refresh Token
+Refresh token can be used only once, after request refresh token will be replace, so be sure that you grab the new token.

 ## Parameters
 <b>Headers</b>